ashgupta1971/DualBootLinuxMint/index.md

 ### Backup Data to Storage Device

-Backup the following items to your storage device:
+Either from a live Linux Mint environment or your existing Windows 10 environment, backup the following items to your external storage device:

 * *Downloads* folder
 * *Documents* folder